ruaue/vyos-kernel-rolling/linux-6.1.8/Documentation/networking/ip-sysctl.rst

 	Default : 44

+tcp_simult_connect - BOOLEAN
+	Enable TCP simultaneous connect that adds a weakness in Linux's strict implementation of TCP that allows two clients to connect to each other without either entering a listening state.
+The weakness allows an attacker to easily prevent a client from connecting to a known server provided the source port for the connection is guessed correctly.

+	As the weakness could be used to prevent an antivirus or IPS from fetching updates, or prevent an SSL gateway from fetching a CRL, it should be eliminated by disabling this option.
+Though Linux is one of few operating systems supporting simultaneous connect, it has no legitimate use in practice and is rarely supported by firewalls.

+	Disabling this may break TCP STUNT which is used by some applications for NAT traversal.

+	Default: Value of CONFIG_TCP_SIMULT_CONNECT_DEFAULT_ON

 tcp_slow_start_after_idle - BOOLEAN
 	If set, provide RFC2861 behavior and time out the congestion window after an idle period.
 An idle period is defined at